Arpeggios for beginners

 Practice this lesson : None

-Welcome to this lesson on arpeggios for beginners.
-Today, we will see the basics that will allow us to play our first arpeggios, which will start by explaining what these so-called arpeggios are.
+Welcome to this tutorial on arpeggios for beginners.
+Today, we will see the basics that will allow you to play your first arpeggios.
+In order to do so, we will start by explaining what these so-called arpeggios are.

 What is an arpeggio?